 SWCSD Career Day!

-This year's Career Days will be upon us soon!
-Career Day gives sophomores the opportunity to meet with current Career Tech students, talk with industry representatives, and learn about careers of interest through a more interactive approach.
-Check out the dates below for this year's high school events which will take place during the school day for sophomore students only:
+This year's Career Days have successfully come and gone.
+Career Day gave sophomores the opportunity to meet with current Career Tech students, talk with industry representatives, and learn about careers of interest through a more interactive approach.
+Check out the images from each event held at each of our four high schools!

 South-Western Career Academy